 For kids (and maybe some of you parents) who can’t stay up late, there is plenty to do:

-The Family Face Painting is the first activity, which begins at noon at the Middle School.
+The Family Face Painting is held from 12:30pm – 4:00pm at Monomoy Middle School.
 Face painting is always popular, so get there early, and then you won’t have to miss any of the performances.

-My kids love stomping bubble wrap at home, so I imagine they will love the Bubble Wrap Stomp at the Community Center at 1 PM.
+My kids love stomping bubble wrap at home, so I imagine they will love the Bubble Wrap Stomp at the Community Center at 1 PM and 2 PM.

 Back by popular demand, the Toe Jam Puppet Band.
 They performed this past summer at Heritage Museums and Gardens, and they are wonderful - lots of singing and dancing and, of course, amazing puppets.
 They will be performing at the Community Center at 1:00 PM and 2 PM.

-Brewster Bayside Skippers will be performing for the 1st time this year at 3PM in the Community Center Gym.
+Brewster Bayside Skippers will be performing again this year at 3PM & 4PM in the Community Center Gym.
 Come watch this group of amazing jump ropers!

 Cirque du Jour is bound to be hit at First Night Chatham.
 With a ringmaster, jugglers, live animals, clowns and trapeze artist, kids are going to love this circus.
 Catch them at